MiningMyBusiness/Predicting-an-exchange-traded-fund/README.md

 #### Warnings:
 * The numerical results of the Monte Carlo may be slightly different when you run your code since this is a random sampling method.
 However, the general conclusions will still be the same.
 * The results may be even more different if you choose to test a different set of 126 days than I did.
 However, in my experience this model is about 60-65% accurate regardless of which stretch of 126 days are tested.

+## The Future
+Anyone could easily implement this for any exchange-traded fund as long as they knew the holdings of that fund and the weight of the those holdings.
+For instance, I've tried this algorithm with XLE, enery-sector exchange traded fund from SPDR, with some success.
+One could potentially scrape this [Wikipedia list of American ETFs](https://en.wikipedia.org/wiki/List_of_American_exchange-traded_funds) and query the website of the financial firm which runs the ETF to get the holdings and run this code to see how it performs.